Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Abstract

 \section{Abstract}

 The weak measurement (WM) and quantum measurement reversal (QMR) are crucial in protecting the collapse of quantum states.
-Recently, the idea of WM and QMR has been used to protect and enhance quantum correlations and universal quantum teleportation (UQT) protocol.
-Here, we study the quantum correlations, maximal fidelity, and fidelity deviation of the two-qubit negative quantum states developed using discrete Wigner functions (DWFs) with (without) WM and QMR.
-To take into account the effect of a noisy environment, we evolve the states via non-Markovian amplitude damping (AD) and random telegraph noise (RTN) quantum channels.
-To benchmark the performance of negative quantum states, we compare our results with the two-qubit maximally entangled Bell state.
-Interestingly, we observe that some of the negative quantum states perform better with WM and QMR than the Bell state for different cases under evolution via noisy quantum channels.
+The idea of WM and QMR has recently been used to protect and enhance quantum correlations and universal quantum teleportation (UQT) protocols.
+Here, we study the quantum correlations, maximal fidelity, and fidelity deviation of the two-qubit negative quantum states developed using discrete Wigner functions with(without) WM and QMR.
+To take into account the effect of a noisy environment, we evolve the states via non-Markovian amplitude damping and random telegraph noise quantum channels.
+To benchmark the performance of negative quantum states, we calculate their success probability.
+We compare our results with the two-qubit maximally entangled Bell state.
+Interestingly, we observe that some negative quantum states perform better with WM and QMR than the Bell state for different cases under evolution via noisy quantum channels.

 \keywords{Negative quantum states, weak measurement, and quantum measurement reversal.}